Business Loans

 Small Business Administration (SBA) loans are some of the most desirable and sought-after financing options available for small business owners.
 SBA loans are known for affordable interest rates and generous repayment terms that can help small businesses grow and reach their financial goals.
 At the same time, SBA loans are also somewhat notorious for featuring tedious application processes and slow funding speeds.

 If you plan to apply for an SBA loan, it’s important to have realistic expectations regarding the overall timeline for these financial products.
 The SBA loan process can take much longer than traditional and online business loans.
-Often, it takes weeks to apply for an SBA loan, and the underwriting and funding process for an SBA loan can last as long as 60 to 90 days.
+Often, it takes weeks to apply for an SBA loan, and the underwriting and funding process for an SBA loan can last as long as 60 to 90 days.The guide below will walk you through the steps borrowers need to take to get various types of SBA loans.
+You’ll discover how to find an SBA lender, the documentation you need to gather for your loan application, and other important details about each loan option.

 Getting matched with a lender: 2 days.

-The federal government guarantees a portion (up to 75%) of SBA 7(a) loans.
+The federal government guarantees a portion (up to 75%) of SBA loans.
 However, the Small Business Administration itself does not issue loans to business owners.
 Instead, SBA loans come from the same lenders you would seek out for traditional business loans.

-If you’re interested in applying for an SBA 7(a) loan, the first step you’ll need to complete is getting matched with an SBA lender that’s capable of meeting your needs.
+If you’re interested in applying for an SBA loan, the first step you’ll need to complete is getting matched with an SBA lender that’s capable of meeting your needs.
 You can complete this step online via the U.S. Small Business Administration’s lender match tool

 The lender match process requires you to complete a brief questionnaire.
 After you do so, it could take a few days for the system to locate a lender match for your business (though sometimes the process is faster).